 Several research studies have found out there is a relationship between a vitamin D deficiency and infections like:

 Dealing with fatigue and tiredness:

-Yes, this is not the sign that you could get only when you are deficient in vitamin D, but its deficiency is one of the reasons that make a person feel fatigue and tiredness.
+Yes, this is not the sign that you could get only when you are deficient in vitamin D, but its deficiency is one of the reasons that make a person feel fatigued and tiredness.
 Unluckily, vitamin D deficiency is frequently overlooked as a possible cause.
 Don’t do this mistake again!
 If you are facing the tiredness issue very often, you might talk to your doctor to determine whether you are vitamin D deficient.
 In fact, an observational study has proved that there is a link between vitamin D and fatigue in young females.
 In another study, it has been found that there is a strong link between low vitamin D and fatigue in female nurses.

 Experiencing pain in the bone and the back: